CS2103JAN2017-W10-B2/addressbook-level4/docs/UserGuide.md

 * `list`<br>
   `delete 2`<br>
-  Deletes the 2nd person in the address book.
+  Deletes the 2nd task in the todolist.
-* `find Betsy`<br>
+* `search homework`<br>
   `delete 1`<br>
-  Deletes the 1st person in the results of the `find` command.
+  Deletes the 1st task in the results of the `search` command.

 ### 2.7.
 Select a person : `select`